 Reason: Since the honors options were added at different times as new BS degrees were created, standard language began to differentiate between degrees.
-The Dean's Scholars steering committee voted to establish standard language for all of its options.
+The Dean's Scholars Steering Committee voted to establish standard language for all of its options.

-3. THIS PROPOSAL INVOLVES (Please check all that apply) ☐ Courses in other colleges Courses in proposer's college that are frequently taken by students in other colleges ☐ Flags Course in the core curriculu Courses that have to be added to the inventory Change in admission requirements (external or internal) Requirements not explicit in the catalog language (e.g., lists of acceptable courses maintained by department office) added to the inventory 4.
-SCOPE OF PROPOSED CHAN GE a.
-Does this proposal impact oth Yes  No 🗌 If yes, then how would you do o so?
-(COLA) or the College of Fine Arts (Colleges, or a mixture from the colleges students choose to take a mixture of Collegement and program has approximately 200 majors nt 6 hours from one of the ions in situations where te, the Dean's Scholars inge will impact the College of Fine Arts and t an estimate, perhaps 10 seats per year of the change is to match catalog language to curlistributed across all courses in both colleges n estimated to be so small, the College of Fine Armission to make this change. nay be impacted.
-Because the e in the number of students in your college?
-Yes 🗌 No 🖂 c.
-Do you anticipate a net increa classes in your college? se (or decrease) in the number of students from n outside of your college taking Yes □ No ⊠ If yes, please indicate the num ber of students and/or class seats involved.

-d.
-Do you anticipate a net increase (or decrease) in the number of students from your college taking courses in other colleges?
+3. TH IIS PROPOSAL INVOLVES (Please check all that apply) Courses in other colleges Courses in proposer's college that are frequently taken by students in other colleges Flags Course in the core curriculum Change in admission requirements (external or internal) Change in course sequencing for an existing program Requirements not explicit in the catalog language (e.g., lists of acceptable courses maintained by department office) Courses that have to be added to the inventory 4.
+SC OPE OF PROPOSED CHANG GE a.
+Does this proposal impact other colleges/schools?
+If yes, then how would you do so?
+Yes  No 🗌 The original legislation stated that Dean's Scholars must choose six hours from either the Co Liberal Arts (COLA) or the College of Fine Arts (COFA).
+In practice, students are allowed to petitions in situations where students choose to take a mixture of COLA and COFA courses constant state, the Dean's Scholars Program has approximately 200 majors.
+Liberal Arts.
+Specific courses a advising practice.
+Making an e colleges may be impacted.
+Bec ch catalog language to current ed across all courses in both ges is estimated to be so small, the College of Fine Arts permission to make this change and the College of Liberal Arts were not foe. ormally consulted for b. in the number of students in your college?
+Yes 🗌 No 🔀 If yes, how many more (or few c. taking classes in your college?
+Yes 🗌 No 🖂 If yes, please indicate the number ber of students and/or class seats involved. d. • e (or decrease) in the number of students fr courses in other colleges? es 🗌 No 🔀 If yes please indicate the number ber of students and/or class seats involved